toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/01-Expedia-QuickConnect-Avail-&-Rates-API/03-guides.md

 ### Managing Rates for a Property Using Occupancy-based Pricing
 If an EQC partner now wants to change the number of occupancy levels in the room, it has first to contact its Market Manager to change the configuration of the room type (thereby updating the property’s settings on Expedia Partner Central), and then it has to send Expedia the new rates for those occupancy levels.
 Occupancy-based pricing also requires the rate to be set to the total amount charged for that occupancy level.
-For example, if a property already has occupancy level 4 newly configured for it on Expedia Partner Central wants to set the rate for occupancy level 4 of a room type to 160.00$
-Then it should include the following input in the AR RQ message:
+For example, if a property already has occupancy level 4 newly configured for it on Expedia Partner Central and wants to set the rate for occupancy level 4 of a room type to $160.00, then it should include the following input in the AR RQ message:
 ```xml
 <PerOccupancy rate="160.00" occupancy="4"/>
 ```